Muhsin Ertuğral

 Muhsin Ertuğral (born 15 September 1959) is a UEFA Pro Licensed Turkish football manager.
-He works as Turkish National Team Technical Advisor for the Turkish Football Association (TFF).

 Playing career

 Ertuğral played for Antalyaspor before leaving his homeland and continuing his career at clubs in Belgium and Germany where he also honed his coaching craft.

 Coaching career

-After coaching the DR Congo national team Ertuğral took over Kaizer Chiefs in 1999.
-Ertuğral took Ajax Cape Town to ABSA Cup glory with a 2–0 victory against league champions Mamelodi Sundowns on 26 May 2007.
-That proved to be a successful season for Ajax under Ertuğral as they went on to finish fourth in the league and the only side never to suffer defeat against Sundowns in that season.
+After coaching the DR Congo national team, Ertuğral took over South African Premiership side Kaizer Chiefs in 1999, where he remained until 2003.
+After a number of short stints elsewhere, Ertuğral took Ajax Cape Town to ABSA Cup glory with a 2–0 victory against league champions Mamelodi Sundowns on 26 May 2007.
+That proved to be a successful season for Ajax under Ertuğral as they went on to finish fourth in the league and were the only side not to be defeated by Sundowns that season.

-On 8 May 2009, he quit Kaizer Chiefs.

-On 18 May 2009, Ertuğral signed for Ajax Cape Town.
+He rejoined Chiefs in 2007, leaving on 8 May 2009.
+He signed again for Ajax on 18 May 2009.